Criminal Justice & Corrections Schools in Kentucky

 The student loan default rate of 6.50% is a good sign that graduates can afford their loan payments.
 19 to 1 is the student to faculty ratio.
 99% of students get financical aid.

-This public school has an average net price of $5,455.
+A typical student attending Gateway will pay a net price of $5,455.
 15 to 1 is the student to faculty ratio.
 90% of students get financical aid.

 The average student takes 4.35 years to complete their degree at Campbellsville University.
 The full-time teacher rate is 44%.
 An average student at Campbellsville University will pay a net price of $17,872.